rogerfischer/RepData_PeerAssessment2/PA2_NOAA_Storm.md

 Hurricanes and Typhons are also the most frequent and so their economic impact is the highest by event but also overall.
 Tornados in 2011 also had a high economic impact next to causing a lot of fatalities and injuries.
 In comparison to the first question, it is however much more difficult to foresee future events.
 Several event types can cause major economic damage at any moment.

-The increase in billion dollar damage events is also quite striking, they all happened between 1993 and 2011.
-Looking at this data, it is relatively easy to predict that billion dollar damage events will be with us for foreseeable future.
+The increase in billion dollar damage events is also quite striking, all "B" events happened between 1993 and 2011.
+Looking at this data, it is relatively easy to predict that billion dollar damage events will be with us for the foreseeable future.